 For the final step, apply the included Protective Conditioner to help detangle your hair.
 Gently massage the conditioner from the roots to the tips, and leave in for 2-5 minutes.
 Once time is up, rinse thoroughly and then dry and style your hair as you normally would.
 Now your roots will seamlessly match the rest of your hair color!

-Caring for your color
+caring for your color

 To make it easy for you to continue caring for your hair after your root touch up, we’ve developed a full line of aftercare products specifically for colored hair.
 These include our Color Care Shampoo, Color Care Conditioner, and CC Cream Leave-In Conditioner.

 Coloring your roots may be necessary, but the confidence you get from your great color makes it more than worth your while!
-As you can see, we offer a wide range of Root Retouch options that are sure to leave your hair feeling healthy and strong.
+As you can see, we offer a wide range of Root Retouch options that are sure to leave your hair feeling vibrant and strong.